turingcompl33t/site/posts/2021-7-17-how-to-great-research-paper.md

----
-layout: post
-title: "How to Write a Great Research Paper"
+## How to Write a Great Research Paper
----

 I recently watched the presentation [How to Write a Great Research Paper](https://www.youtube.com/watch?v=VK51E3gHENc) by Simon Peyton Jones.
 In this post, I summarize some of my primary takeaways from this presentation and augment this with some examples from my own research experience.